alfonmedela/triplet-loss-pytorch/README.md

 <img src="https://github.com/alfonmedela/TripletSemiHardLoss-PyTorch/blob/master/figures/unfreezed.PNG" width="400" height="200" />

 ### Test
 In order to test, there are two interesting options, training a classification model on top of the embeddings and plotting the train and test embeddings to see if same categories cluster together.
+The following figure contains the original 10,000 validation samples.

 ![TSNE](https://github.com/alfonmedela/TripletSemiHardLoss-PyTorch/blob/master/figures/tsne_val.png)